lpacher/lae/fpga/practicum/6_BCD_counter/README.md

 In order to graphically visualize and better understand the overall design organization you can perform a simple **RTL elaboration** in Vivado that at the end generates a so called **RTL schematic**.
-For this purpose run the folllowing command in the terminal:
+For this purpose run the following command in the terminal:

 ```
 % make build/import mode=gui